-Ryan thinks House will pass budget deal
+Congressional leaders scramble for votes on budget deal

 Exact spending would be left to the appropriations committees, but included in the funding is $10 billion to invest in infrastructure, $2.9 billion for child care and $3 billion to combat opioid and substance abuse.

 The bill also keeps the government running until late March.
-Funding for the federal government is set to run out Thursday night at midnight, though congressional leaders in both parties have said they don't expect a shutdown.
+Funding for the federal government is set to run out Thursday night at midnight, though congressional leaders in both parties have said they don't expect a shutdown and that the deal will pass.

+"I think we will," Ryan said on Hewitt's radio show earlier Thursday.
+"I feel good."

 This story has been updated and will continue to be updated with additional developments.